-Every .wav sound file you are aligning must have a corresponding .lab
+Every audio file you are aligning must have a corresponding .lab

-file containing the text transcription of that .wav file.
-The .wav and
+file containing the text transcription of that audio file.
+The audio and

 its transcription should be in